 The father of four and grandparent of several, Mr. McManus has been married to the former Mary Helen O’Reilly of Boston since 1957.

-In 2001, he co-founded IHS Press, the only publisher dedicated exclusively to the social teachings of the Catholic Church.
-As Managing Director and editor at the Press, he has re-issued, edited, and annotated works of many of the English social writers of the twentieth-century Catholic renaissance, including Hilaire Belloc, G. K. Chesterton, Arthur Penty, and Fr.
-Vincent McNabb.
+Sharpe co-founded IHS Press in 2001 as the only publisher dedicated exclusively to the social teachings of the Catholic Church.
+He has re-issued, edited, and annotated works of many of the English writers of the twentieth-century Catholic renaissance.

 In addition to his extensive editorial work, Sharpe has addressed numerous Catholic and secular groups across the country and overseas and has contributed to a number of thoughtful and incisive Catholic publications.

 He has also been the recipient over the years of numerous honors, awards, grants, and fellowships both academic and military.